cdimascio/express-openapi-validator/README.md

   }
   ```

-  Note that the *express-openapi-validator* performs basic validation pass prior delegating to the security handler.
-If basic validation passes, the security handler function(s) is invoked.
+  The *express-openapi-validator* performs a basic validation pass prior to delegating to security handlers.
+If basic validation passes, security handler function(s) are invoked.

-  In order to signal an authentication failure, the security handler function **must** either:
+  In order to signal an auth failure, the security handler function **must** either:

+  1. `throw { status: 403, message: 'forbidden' }`
   - `throw Error('optional message')`
   - `return false`
   - return a promise which resolves to `false` e.g `Promise.resolve(true)`
   - return a promise rejection e.g.
-	  - `Promise.reject(false);`
+	  - `Promise.reject({ status: 401, message: 'yikes' });`
 	  - `Promise.reject(Error('optional 'message')`
+	  - `Promise.reject(false)`

+	Note: status is always 401, unless option 1. is used

 	**Some examples:**